 Other Flower Meaning Resources:

-The Crimson Poppy: this site addresses the meaning of colors, numbers, and individual flower.
+The Crimson Poppy: this site addresses the meaning of colors, numbers, and individual flowers.
 These are very short descriptions.

 AboutFlowers.com: the flower meaning is listed next to each flower.
 One word only; though some flower names are hyperlinked to pages where more information about the flower may be available.